Image prompted, generated and edited in Canva

 How the US–Singapore Free Trade Agreement Helps You

 The US–Singapore Free Trade Agreement has long offered clear benefits for Singapore-manufactured goods.
-Under the pact, qualifying products—including AdBlue®/DEF—enter the U.S. at only the 10% baseline tariff, avoiding the hefty surcharges levied on other Asian imports
+Under the pact, qualifying products—including AdBlue®/DEF—enter the U.S. at zero percent duty, avoiding both the 10 percent baseline and any extra surcharges now imposed on other Asian imports.

 Why Choose Singapore-made AdBlue®?

-If you import AdBlue® for your West Coast business, this favorable tariff structure not only reduces your overall costs but also stabilizes your supply chain.
+If you import AdBlue®/DEF for your West Coast business, this favorable tariff structure not only reduces your overall costs but also stabilizes your supply chain.

 From Singapore, you can secure a dependable product backed by both high quality and robust logistics infrastructure.
 Manufacturers in Singapore adhere to strict production standards, and thanks to the country’s efficient logistics networks, you can count on consistent deliveries.